microsoft/vscode-iot-workbench/resources/templates/ansic_cmake_connectionstring/Readme.md

     cmake --build . -- /m /p:Configuration=Release
     ```

-1. Once the build has successed, you can test it by specifying the IoT Hub device connection string as its parameter.
+1. Once the build has succeeded, you can test it by specifying the IoT Hub device connection string as its parameter.
     ```bash
     \\{PROJECT_NAME}\\Release\\{PROJECT_NAME}.exe "[IoTHub device connection string]"
     ```